RECENT BERLIOZ REVIVALS

 In fact, the celebrated actress from Covent Garden was sitting in the stage box.
 Berlioz kept his eyes fixed on her, and whenever his glance met hers he thumped his drum like a madman.
 Meanwhile Miss Smithson has become Madame Berlioz, and her husband has had his hair cut.
 When I heard the symphony again this winter at the Conservatoire, he played the tympani as usual in the back row of the orchestra.
 The large English woman was again in the stage box, and once more their glances met.
 But he did not strike the drum so furiously.”

 Thirty-three years after the first performance of the Symphonic Fantastique Berlioz was crushed by the failure of his opera.
 Miss Smithson was dead, and their only son had lost his life at sea.
 In 1869 the remains of the disappointed composer were carried from 4 rue de Calais to the Montmartre Cemetery and deposited near the thirteen-year-old grave of Heine.

 * This article and the pictures that accompany it have been scanned from a contemporary copy of the Musical Courier, 1 October 1931, in our own collection.
+The photograph on the right, taken by Clarence Lucas, is that of Berlioz’s last home at No. 4 rue de Calais, Paris.
 We have preserved the author’s original spelling, punctuation, and syntax, but have corrected obvious typographical errors.
 We have not been able to contact the editor and publishers of the Musical Courier.